spokestack/spokestack.io/content/docs/Android/tts.md

 ### 2. What's a `MediaPlayer`?

-If, on the other hand, your voice interaction will be the _only_ audio your app uses, you likely don't want the hassle of managing a media player's lifecycle and the resources it controls.
+If, on the other hand, your voice interaction will be the _only_ audio your app uses, you likely don't want the hassle of managing a media player.
 If that's the case, Spokestack can handle playback internally so you don't have to become an Android audio expert.

 Note that this method provides your app with a headless media player; there are no UI elements to manage, but that also means that the user won't have a way to pause your app's voice.
 We'll consider adding a managed UI option based on demand, so if this is something you need, [join the discussion](https://github.com/spokestack/spokestack-android) on GitHub.